lawrennd/old_talks/_posts/2016-09-22-the-data-delusion-challenges-for-democratising-deep-learning.md

 ---
-title: 'The Data Delusion: Challenges for Democratising Deep Learning'
 abstract: 'The widespread success of deep learning in a variety of domains is being hailed as a new revolution in artificial intelligence.
 It has taken 20 years to go from defeating Kasparov at Chess to Lee Sedol at Go.
 But what have the real advances